 The Clean Vessel Act, Clean Marina, Clean Boater, and Clean Boating Partnership programs are all located under the Clean Boating Programs.
 The goal of the Clean Boating Programs is to promote a clean marine environment by building partnerships with marinas and educating the community about the importance of keeping Florida waters clean in effort to reduce water pollution and improve water quality.
 These clean programs also provide outreach to marinas and their boaters.

-Clean Vessel Act Program
+Clean Vessel Act Grant Program

-Clean Marina Programs
+Clean Marina Program

 Clean Boater Program